 Section 16(a) of the Securities Exchange Act requires our executive officers, directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership with the SEC, the NYSE MKT and us.
-Except as discussed below and based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2013 our executive officers, directors and 10% stockholders complied with all applicable filing requirements under section 16(a).
-For 2013, Ms. Lisa K. Simmons, Ms. Serena Simmons Connelly and Ms. Annette C. Simmons each filed her Form 3 late.
-For 2014, Ms. Loretta J. Feehan filed her Form 3 late.
+Based solely on the review of the copies of such forms and representations by certain reporting persons, we believe that for 2014 our executive officers, directors and 10% shareholders complied with all applicable filing requirements under section 16(a), except as previously disclosed in last year's proxy statement.
+Due to the inadvertence of her staff, Ms. Annette C. Simmons filed in 2015 a late Form 5.